cstratopoulos/JsonConverter/README.md

  Note that Boost >= 1.67 is required.

 Converter uses Range-v3 purely for concept checking on convertible ranges, and for `ranges::action::push_back`.
-Users are free to use either the actual [range-v3](https://github.com/ericniebler/range-v3) or the [Range-V3-VS2015](https://github.com/Microsoft/Range-V3-VS2015) fork.

 The unit tests additionally use a few more Boost libraries:
 - [Assert](https://www.boost.org/doc/libs/1_67_0/libs/assert/doc/html/assert.html) to illustrate customized exception throwing,